Cranberry Protein Muffins (High-Protein Recipe)

 What Protein Powder Works Best?

-I've tested a lot of protein powders in baking, and the truth is: they're not all created equal.
+I've tested a lot of protein powders in , and the truth is: they're not all created equal.
 Some turn baked goods gritty.
 Some make everything dry.
 Some refuse to mix no matter what you do.

 But PE Science?